paula078/AI_in_IT_Systems/README.md

-# Repository of course "Artificial Intelligence in Computer Science Systems" AGH UST 2023 🤖🖥️
+# Repository for course "Artificial Intelligence in Computer Science Systems" AGH UST 2023 🤖🖥️

 This course focuses on issues related to implementing artificial intelligence methods in computer science systems.